 Fully supported and individually tailored school visits, including risk assessments, health and safety policies and procedures, teaching programmes and curriculum resources

-The OEE team provides access to the DofE award through Open Centres across the County.
-In addition OEE offers residential courses for DofE participants and support for DofE expeditions
+The Notts Outdoors team provides access to the DofE award through Open Centres across the County along with residential courses for DofE participants and support for DofE expeditions

 This service gives an affordable, well regarded and reputable opportunities within 1.5 hours journey time of any Nottinghamshire school.

 A wide range of training is also available including; HSE approved First Aid, National Governing Body Leadership Qualifications (Mountain Leader, Walking Group Leader, Cave Leader, Rock Climbing, Orienteering) and Bringing Your School Grounds To Life.

 Courses are held mainly at the Outdoor and Environmental Education Centres.
 Some courses can be delivered at your own school e.g. bespoke first aid training.
 All courses contribute to competency, skills and knowledge and many lead to nationally recognised qualifications.
 They are delivered by experienced and highly qualified Outdoor and Environmental Education staff deliver courses throughout the year.

 To book this service, please contact your chosen Centre via the details below or use the adjacent Services for Schools email for bespoke packages.

 You can also find out more about the outdoor education service, including videos of pupils enjoying the facilities, by logging-in to the portal.

 Hagg Farm Outdoor Education Centre - 01433 651594

 St Michael’s Environmental Education Centre - 01433 650309